ericcornelissen/AutoCorrect-py/README.md

 # AutoCorrect
-A Python module that provides a dictionary and a simple learning algorithm to autocorrect texts.
+A Python module that provides a dictionary and a simple learning algorithm to autocorrect words & texts.

 * * *